The Lensear Write readability formula is suited to creative writing and internal comms. Find out how it's calculated and how you can use it.

 A readability score is a computer-calculated index which can tell you roughly what level of education someone will need to be able to read a piece of text easily.

 The Coleman-Liau Index is one of the most commonly used readability formulas today.
-But where did it come from?
-How does the test work?
-And where is it most useful?
+Find out how it works and how you can best use it.

 When it comes to measuring readability, there are a whole variety of readability tests.
 You could go for the long established Flesch-Kincaid Reading Ease or the later Flesch-Kincaid Grade Level.
 But what about the Gunning-Fog and the New Dale-Chall?